UtterDonkey/scratch2js/README.md

 ### Executing Scripts

 To execute a script, use the `run()` function in a sprite object.
 It requires 1 parameter which is a the string of the script to be executed.
-Multiple scripts can also be run, seperated by semicolons;
+Multiple scripts can also be run, seperated by semicolons.

 Example:
 ```